-- 5.88 Key evidence base documents include:

-- Swindon Joint Study 2026 (2005);

-- East of Swindon Evidence Base Update (2011);

-- East of Swindon Evidence Base Update Addendum (2012);

-- Eastern Villages Transport Study (2011);

-- Eastern Villages Transport Study Update (2012); - Swindon Eastern Development Area Framework (2009); - Swindon Transport Strategy (2009); - Swindon Borough Green Infrastructure Strategy 2010-2026: Revised Consultation Document (SBC, 2011); - Draft EDA Supplementary Planning Document (2009) and comments received; - New Eastern Villages Draft SPD (2013); - Swindon Strategic Flood Risk Assessment Level 1 (2008); - Strategy for Major Sports Facilities Provision 2009-2026 (2009); - Swindon Retail Capacity Update (2009); - Swindon School Place Planning Study Update (SBC, 2011); - Swindon School Place Planning Study: Future Demand to 2026 (2009); and - Swindon Eastern Development Area WBCT Preferred Canal Route (2012)
+- 5.88 Key evidence base documents include: - Swindon Joint Study 2026 (2005); - East of Swindon Evidence Base Update (2011); - East of Swindon Evidence Base Update Addendum (2012); - Eastern Villages Transport Study (2011); - Eastern Villages Transport Study Update (2012); - Swindon Eastern Development Area Framework (2009); - Swindon Transport Strategy (2009); - Swindon Borough Green Infrastructure Strategy 2010-2026: Revised Consultation Document (SBC, 2011); - Draft EDA Supplementary Planning Document (2009) and comments received; - New Eastern Villages Draft SPD (2013); - Swindon Strategic Flood Risk Assessment Level 1 (2008); - Strategy for Major Sports Facilities Provision 2009-2026 (2009); - Swindon Retail Capacity Update (2009);

+- Swindon School Place Planning Study Update (SBC, 2011); - Swindon School Place Planning Study: Future Demand to 2026 (2009); - Swindon Eastern Development Area WBCT Preferred Canal Route (2012); - Eastern Villages Southern Connector Road Feasibility Study (2014); and - New Eastern Villages Mitigation Works West of A419 and Apportionment of Impacts (2014).

-5.89 The New Eastern Villages, Rowborough and South Marston are a key component of the development strategy for the Borough and is linked to many policies and strategies listed in the evidence base.
+- 5.89 The New Eastern Villages, Rowborough and South Marston are a key component of the development strategy for the Borough and is linked to many policies and strategies listed in the evidence base.
 Figure 11 illustrates the broad areas of development with indicative housing figures and anticipated delivery timeframes.
 It is acknowledged that the housing figures and anticipated timeframes are indicative and progress on the differing development islands will be dependent on the necessary infrastructure being delivered, therefore if infrastructure is already in place, there is potential for the delivery of development to be accelerated.
 The early delivery of any of the sites should not compromise the delivery of the overall infrastructure to support the completed New Eastern Villages as envisaged under this Plan.
 The extent of the development islands is also illustrated but will be refined through the development management process.
-Effective management of development will be achieved through the application of this policy and through:

-Alignment of proposals with other related (but non-planning) strategies identified in the "Evidence Base" above;

-- Implementation of the Infrastructure Delivery Plan; - An Eastern Villages Supplementary Planning Document (including areas to the North of the A420 included in Policy NC3); - Any subsequent DPDS
+Effective management of development will be achieved through the application of this policy and through: - Alignment of proposals with other related (but non-planning) strategies identified in the evidence base above; - Implementation of the Infrastructure Delivery Plan; - Any subsequent DPDS - Guidance in SPDs; - Swindon and Wiltshire Local Enterprise Partnership; - Development Framework Plan, design codes and masterplan; - Continuing dialogue between the Council, the local community and developers and neighbouring authorities; and - The development management process. - 5.90 Whilst it is anticipated development will progress broadly in a north to south direction supporting delivery of key infrastructure and achieving the critical mass around the district centre and the express bus corridor, it is recognised that there will be opportunities for development to progress on a range of sites within the New Eastern Villages at differing periods to that anticipated and identified on the inset map depending on access arrangements and other policy requirements including the provision and timely delivery of necessary infrastructure and appropriate mitigation of development impacts.